mjasimuddin/Supermarket/README.md

 -	Angular
 -	C# Generics
 -	Repository Pattern
--	Unit of Work Pattern
--	Specification Pattern
--	Caching

-I have shipped two branches in Github.
-Master branch is meant for development cut and production is for finished product.
-While going through the code, you will see how to implement best practices using tons of client/server techniques.
-Here, you will see

--	How to use specification pattern in conjunction with Repository and Unit of Work pattern
+I have shipped master branches in Github.
+Here, I was used

--	How to use multiple DbContext to separate business logic with Identities
+-	Multiple DbContext to separate business logic with Identities
--	How to use JWTs token using ASP.NET Identity
+-	JWTs token using ASP.NET Identity
--	How to load lazy loaded routes.
+-	Load lazy loaded routes.
--	How to use Automapper
+-	Automapper
--	How to build a cool theme from bootstrap
+-	Cool theme from bootstrap
--	How to make use of Reactive Forms
+-	Reactive Forms
--	How to create interceptors
+-	interceptors
--	How to implement Paging, Sorting, Searching and Filtering
+-	Paging, Sorting, Searching and Filtering
--	How to implement caching both at client and server level
--	How to use Azure Redis Cache
--	How to integrate payment gateway using Stripe
--	How to create reusable reactive forms
+-	Reusable reactive forms
--	How to make use of Input and Output Binding
+-	Input and Output Binding
--	How to make use various observables
+-	Various observables
--	How to make use of Generics
+-	Generics
--	How to create custom middlewares
--	How to create custom application service extensions
--	How to persist data at service level
--	How to make API error handling more consistent and generic
+-	API error handling more consistent and generic
--	How to seprate multi layer .net project with its responsibility
+-	Seprate multi layer .net project with its responsibility
--	How to create multi step form to complete the order
--	How to make use of angular material component with bootstrap
+-	Angular material component with bootstrap
--	Accepting payments via Stripe using the new EU standards for 3D secure
--	Publishing the app on Azure
--	And many more things

 ## How Project is structured